syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 </tr>
 <tr>
 <td> multiple </td>
 <td> Allows selection of more than one row.
-Selection is not cleared when selecting more than one record.
+Selection is not cleared when selecting more than one row.
 When you click on a selected row for the second time, the selection is cleared. </td>
 </tr>
 <tr>
 <td> singleDeselect </td>